rmcgibbo/tungsten/README.md

 - [OpenMM](https://simtk.org/home/openmm) for running simulations.
 - [netCDF](http://www.unidata.ucar.edu/software/netcdf/docs/index.html) for
-saving and loading trajectories to disk (tungsten writes AMBER NetCDF-compatible trajectories).
+saving and loading trajectories to disk (tungsten writes AMBER netCDF-compatible trajectories).
 - An [MPI](http://en.wikipedia.org/wiki/Message_Passing_Interface)
 implementation for message passing and intra-processor coordination.

+Both MPI and netCDF are widely used within high-performance scientific computing and should be installed by default or availble through modules on any computer cluster or supercomputer configured for scientific users.
-Tungsten's build system should be pretty good about finding OpenMM and netcdf on your system, if they're installed.
-For MPI, it uses the `mpicc` and `mpicxx` compiler wrappers, which should be installed by any competent MPI distribution.
+Tungsten's build system should be pretty good about finding OpenMM, netCDF and MPI on your system, if they're installed.
+For MPI, it uses the `mpicc` and `mpic++` compiler wrappers, which are part of all MPI implementations.

-If you don't already have them, you can install netCDF and OpenMPI on an Ubuntu box with `sudo apt-get install ibopenmpi-dev openmpi-bin libnetcdf-dev`.
-It should be basically the same on any other platform with a package manager.
+But if you don't already have them, you can install netCDF and OpenMPI on an Ubuntu box with `sudo apt-get install ibopenmpi-dev openmpi-bin libnetcdf-dev`.
+It should be basically the same on any other *nix platform with a package manager.

 Note: If you're building netCDF from source for this application, note that tungsten does not require netCDF4 / HDF5, so you can pass `--disable-netcdf-4`